-Akumal snorkeling is the #1 reason why Akumal Beach is so popular.
-Reviewed by 13,000 people, Akumal Beach ranks #1 out of over 850 outdoor activities in the Riviera Maya on TripAdvisor.
-So, its popular!
-To make it an experience of a lifetime read our Insider's Guide to Akumal Snorkeling.
+Akumal snorkeling is the #1 reason why Akumal Beach is so famous.
+Reviewed by 13,000 people, Akumal Beach ranks #1 out of 725 outdoor activities in the Riviera Maya on TripAdvisor.
+So, it's popular!
+Now you can make it an experience of a lifetime with our 14 insider tips for Akumal snorkeling.
 Find out how to avoid paying parking and entrance fees.
 And avoid the crowds of tourists.
-As well as find out how to distinguish between the three different species of sea turtles and dozens of types of reef fish, that make Akumal their home.
-Also make sure you watch the videos I took snorkeling in Akumal with a huge Green sea turtle, and a Stingray!
+As well as find out about the three species of sea turtles that make Akumal their home.
+And some of the dozens of reef fish you'll see.

 Getting to Akumal

-If you're driving south from Playa Del Carmen take the retorno and drive back north, turning right to head into the bay.
-There are several parking lots as you head from the highway towards the beach.
+If you're driving south from Playa Del Carmen, take the retorno and go back north, turning right to head into the Bay.
+There are several parking lots as you enter from the highway towards the beach.
 Each one costs about 20 pesos an hour to park.
-However, your first insider's tip to your Akumal snorkeling adventure is NOT TO PAY for parking!
+But, your first insider's tip to snorkeling in Akumal is NOT TO PAY for parking!

-Akumal Snorkeling Insiders Tip #1 – Don’t Pay for Parking
+Akumal Snorkeling Insider Tip #1 – Don’t Pay for Parking

 While you can pay for parking, you also have a couple of options to avoid that cost.
 Instead of pulling into a parking lot, keep driving until you are past the OXXO Store.
 Then make an immediate right turn.
-You'll be at the start of an alley with a small rope that runs across the alley (see picture on the right).
+You'll be at the start of an alley with a small rope that runs across the path.
 You'll also find an attendant there.
 And here are where your 2 options come in.

-If you are going to take a snorkeling tour, or rent equipment tell the attendant that you are going to the Akumal Dive Center.
+If you will take an Akumal snorkeling tour or rent equipment, tell the attendant that you are going to the Akumal Dive Center.
 If you already have your snorkel gear and aren't going to take a tour, then tell the attendant that you are going to Lol Ha Restaurant and Snack Bar.
-As long as you either rent equipment or take a tour from the Akumal Dive Center they will let you park for free during your stay at the beach.
-Similarly, Lol-Ha Restaurant and Snack Bar will let you park for free if you buy a drink, snack or lunch etc., at either their restaurant or the snack bar.
+As long as you rent equipment or take a tour from the Akumal Dive Center, they will let you park for free during your stay at the beach.
+And Lol-Ha Restaurant and Snack Bar will let you park for free if you buy a drink, snack or lunch, etc., at either their restaurant or the snack bar.

-Inform the attendant where you are going (Lol-Ha or Akumal Dive Center) and he'll let you through.
+Inform the attendant where you are going (Lol-Ha or Akumal Dive Center), and he'll let you through.
 Drive down the alleyway until you have to turn left and keep winding your way around.
 Watch for signs to both the Dive Center and Lol-Ha.
 Another attendant will likely point you in the right direction as you go.
 You will arrive at the Akumal Dive Center first, and then a few yards further along, is the parking for Lol-Ha Restaurant and Snack Bar.
 Either or both are good options allowing you to do some Akumal Snorkeling without paying for parking.

 Akumal beach is actually made up of several different coves along the coastline.
 These include Half Moon Bay and Yal-Ku Lagoon to the north.
-South of these is Akumal Bay, Jade Bay and Aventuras Akumal.
+South of these is Akumal Bay, Jade Bay, and Aventuras Akumal.
 But, where you've arrived right now is Akumal Bay proper.
-This is where the best of the Akumal snorkeling occurs, and is also the main beach hub.
-Located here within a few hundred yards of the beach are many restaurants, stores, local artisans selling their wares, and a couple of ATM’s.
+This is where the best snorkeling in Akumal occurs.
+And it's also the central beach hub.
+Located within a few hundred yards of the beach are many restaurants, stores, local artisans selling their wares, and a couple of ATMs.

-Akumal Snorkeling Insiders Tip #2 – How To Access The Beach For Free
+Akumal Snorkeling Insider Tip #2 – How To Access The Beach For Free

-In Mexico all beaches are public.
+In Mexico, all beaches are public.
 But, the land leading to the beach is another matter.
-If the land in front of the beach is privately owned then the landowner is not required to allow access across their property to the beach.
-As a result, this can result in small fees landowners charge to access the beach.
-For example, in Akumal access to the beach is a $5 USD per person charge.
+If the land in front of the beach is privately owned, the landowner is not required to allow access across their property.
+As a result, landowners often charge a small fee to access the beach.
+For example, the Akumal Dive Shop has access to the beach and charges $5 USD for entrance.

 But you don't have to pay to go snorkeling at Akumal Beach.
 Like the parking tip, you have great options.
-Firstly, if you are taking advantage of our Tip#1 above then you will also receive free access to the beach.
-However, what about if you are walking to the beach?
-Fortunately, you can still access the beach for free by walking along the alleyway as long as you are using the facilities of the Akumal Dive Center or Lol-Ha Restaurant.
+Firstly, if you take advantage of tip#1 above, you will also receive free access to the beach.
+But, what about if you are walking to the beach?
+Fortunately, you can still access the beach for free by walking along the alleyway as long as you are using the Akumal Dive Center or Lol-Ha Restaurant facilities.

-If not then you have one more option to go snorkeling in Akumal for free.
-Walk past the OXXO store and towards the Akumal Gate (see picture right).
+And if not, then you have one more option to go snorkeling in Akumal for free.
+Walk past the OXXO store and towards the Akumal Gate.
 On the right, you will see the Hotel Caribe Akumal.
-Entering the hotel entrance continue walking through the little office area and the set of doors opposite.
+Entering the hotel entrance, continue walking through the little office area and the set of doors opposite.
 This brings you out to the left of Lol-Ha Restaurant.

 Personally, I usually always access the beach for free when going snorkeling in Akumal.
 Usually either through the Akumal Dive Center or Lol-Ha Restaurant.
-It really isn't a hardship to sit under the beachfront palapa at the Lol-Ha snack bar with a refreshing drink or a spot of lunch at hand after your Akumal snorkeling adventure.
-By frequenting Lol-Ha you get to use the bathroom facilities for free.
-Otherwise, if you’re on the beach you will be charged a few pesos to use the facilities.
+It really isn't a hardship to sit under the beachfront palapa at the Lol-Ha snack bar.
+A refreshing drink or a spot of lunch at hand after your Akumal snorkeling adventure.
+By frequenting Lol-Ha, you also get to use the bathroom facilities for free too.
+Otherwise, you will be charged a few pesos to use the facilities if you're on the beach.

-Walking out to the bay you will see the fabulous powder white sand beach stretching north and south along the coastline.
-To the left, the beach stretches around the bay and the next headland around which you will reach Half Moon Bay.
+Walking out to the Bay, you will see the fabulous powder white sand beach stretching north and south along the coastline.
+To the left, the beach stretches around the Bay and the next headland around which you will reach Half Moon Bay.
 To the right, the beach stretches a long way south and to Jade bay.
 Right in front of you are the azure waters of the Caribbean ocean.
-A few hundred yards offshore is the 2nd largest barrier reef in the world, and one of the reasons Akumal is so renowned for its snorkeling.
+A few hundred yards offshore is the 2nd largest barrier reef globally and one of the reasons snorkeling in Akumal is so special.

 MesoAmerican Barrier Reef

 The Mesoamerican Barrier Reef System is also known as the Great Mayan Reef.
-It stretches over 1000 km from northern Yucatan down the Riviera Maya coast into Belize, Guatemala and to Honduras.
-The reef system is home to more than 65 species of stony coral, 350 species of mollusk and more than 500 species of fish.
-It also includes sea turtles, rays, manatees, and sharks that all contribute to the complex ecosystem.
+It stretches over 1000 km from northern Yucatan down the Riviera Maya coast into Belize, Guatemala, and Honduras.
+The reef system is home to more than 65 species of stony coral, 350 species of mollusk, and more than 500 species of fish.
+It also includes sea turtles, rays, manatees, and sharks contributing to the complex ecosystem.

-The reef provides incredible snorkeling and diving experiences.
+The reef provides for incredible snorkeling and diving experiences.
 But it also provides protection for the beaches.
-Akumal Beach is one of the more protected beaches with the barrier reef actually consisting of 2 reefs.
+Akumal Beach is one of the more protected beaches, with the barrier reef actually consisting of 2 reefs.
 It's one of the reasons that the snorkeling in Akumal is so good.
 Along with the dazzling arrays of different types of coral form in this underwater wilderness.
 The coral provides homes and food to hundreds of fish species, marine turtles, and sharks.
 Along the shores, the mangroves provide habitat for fish and shorebirds too.
-As well, the mangroves protect coastal areas from damage from strong storms.
+As well, the mangroves protect coastal areas from damage from intense storms.

-Protection of Akumal Bay, the reef, and ecosystems and watercourses are an important aspect for locals and ex-pat residents alike.
-For example areas of the reef are cordoned off to prevent erosion and allow regrowth.
+The protection of Akumal Bay, the reef, ecosystems, and watercourses are vital for locals and ex-pat residents alike.
+For example, areas of the reef are cordoned off to prevent erosion and allow regrowth.
 Several other conservation programs exist that are supported by local businesses.
 Many of these are initiatives of the Centro Ecológico Akumal.

 Use only biodegradable sunscreen

-Don't wear flippers close to shore – you don't need them as the bay is very protected and they damage the coral
+Don't wear flippers – you don't need them as the Bay is very protected.
+Flippers damage the coral

-Don't get too close to sea turtles – stay at least 10 feet away
+Don't get too close to sea turtles or fish – stay at least 15 feet away

 Centro Ecologico Akumal (CEA)